bobbingwide/oik-blocks/readme.txt

 1. to be completed

 == Upgrade Notice ==
+= 1.3.0 =
+Update for compatibility with Gutenberg 11.9.0

 = 1.2.0 =
 Blocks are now internationalized.

 = 1.1.0 =
-Upgrade in parallel with oik (v4.3.0) which now implements the Dynamic content block.
+Upgrade in parallel with oik (v4.3.0 or higher) which now implements the Dynamic content block.

 = 1.0.0 =
 Upgrade for compatibility with WordPress 5.8